 Lounged out on the couch, wrapped up in blankets, snacks scattered across the coffee table.
 Your favorite show automatically plays one after another on the TV.
-Netflix has the gall to ask you if you’re still watching.
+Netflix has the gall to ask if you’re still watching.
 You glance at your phone and it tells you it’s 1 a.m.

-Is it really 1 a.m.?
+1 a.m.?
 How did that happen?
 You just couldn’t look away from the screen.
 It’s that good.

 1) Appeal to emotion

 If you’ve never had a physical reaction to a TV show, you’re not watching the right ones.
 (I’m looking at you, “Scandal” and “Orange is the New Black.”)
-The best shows stir something up in you, whether it’s a gasp or even happy tears.
+The best shows stir something up in you, whether it’s a gasp or happy tears.